Empirical geodesic graphs and CAT(k) metrics for data analysis: Choosing and

 Section 4.1 and Figure 4 are important for understanding the $\beta$ metric.
 We can summarise the material in a way that will indicate how to estimate $\beta$.
 The first point is that $\beta$ provides a metric cone.
 In one dimension, we wrap the real line around a circle and attach the origin.
-Then, the the metric cone is based on the Euclidean metric {\em inside the cone}.
+Then, the metric cone is based on the Euclidean metric {\em inside the cone}.
 The enlarged space (referred to as the embedding space) is CAT(0) with respect to this metric.

 We claim that this construction is fundamental because even in larger spaces, the geodesics are one-dimensional.
-Every geodesic, in some sense, has its private geodesic, but with a common vertex.
+Every geodesic, in some sense, has its private cone but they all have a common vertex.
 Moreover, by Theorem \ref{cone}, if the base space is CAT(0), the embedding space is CAT(0), and in both cases, we have a unique intrinsic mean and our statistics are well defined.
-Howeve,r if we compute the intrinsic mean restricted to the base space, e.g. Euclidean space, then the uniqueness no longer holds.
+However, if we compute the intrinsic mean restricted to the base space, e.g. Euclidean space, then the uniqueness no longer holds.
 As stated above, the space may not be CAT(0) for small $\beta$ but may become more so for large $\beta$.
-We can use this to our advantage: for sufficiently large $\beta$, we expect a single maximum
+We can use this to our advantage: for sufficiently large $\beta$, we expect a single minimum

-but multiple maxima for smaller $\beta$, as shown in Figure \ref{fig:1dim_beta}.
+but multiple minima for smaller $\beta$, as shown in Figure \ref{fig:1dim_beta}.
 If we recall that the value of the function $f_\beta$ for a given $\beta$ is helpful in clustering, we can suggest a number of plots to show the local minima.

 However, we can say more.
 First, note that in one dimension,

 over $[-\beta, \beta]$ is a smooth kernel with bandwidth $\beta$.
 Thus, with $d(x_i,m) = |x_i - m |$, we see that